 ***** IMPORTANT: Dear Scientific Community, if you are planning to analyze EFW data, please inform John Wygant (EFW PI) of the nature of your study and which days you are looking at.
 This is important because there are a number of issues associated with the data that we may be aware of that will impact your study.
 We strongly recommend contacting us at the early stages of your work with the EFW data to avoid wasted effort.
 It is best not to wait until the time of submission or just before an AGU talk.
 In addition, scientists using EFW data are strongly encouraged to read RBSP/EFW Data Required Reading.
 This page contains useful information on EFW-specific coordinate systems (MGSE), error sources in the data, data caveats, intervals of spacecraft charging and hints on how to analyze the data (deriving spin-axis electric field from E • B = 0).

 ***** EFW Data Update (Feb.
 9th, 2018): The EFW instrument receives uncalibrated (telmetry units) searchcoil data from EMFISIS.
 The EFW team then applies gain/phase calibrations to turn these channels into physical units (e.g. nT).
+[NOTE that these calibrations are not applied to the L1 burst files available through this website.
+Please contact the EFW team for access to calibrated burst data.].
 Cross-instrument and satellite comparisons confirm the gain calibrations, and Poynting flux observations showing chorus wave propagation away from the magnetic equator indicate proper phase calibrations.

 However, on 2015-02-16, EMFISIS switched on a 19dB attenuator on the searchcoil channel for both RBSP satellites.
 The EFW team only recently became aware of this, and updated calibrations have not been applied.
 We are working with the EMFISIS team on this matter and expect to have updated burst 1 and burst 2 files for affected dates soon. *****